A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

-Overall, no single substrate dominates across settings and environments.
+Overall, no single substrate dominates across settings and environments, as illustrated by the complementary strengths and limitations summarized in Table~\ref{tab:substrate_tradeoff}.
 Effective system design increasingly adopts hybrid memory architectures, using internal or parametric memory for inherent knowledge or facts, latent memory for fast short-term reasoning, and external memory for scalable experience storage.
-This pattern reflects a broader shift from a static or persistent, defined knowledge storage mechanism to a more dynamic and adaptive approach that can handle the complexities of real-world tasks.
+This pattern reflects a broader shift from a static or persistent, defined knowledge storage mechanism to a more dynamic and adaptive approach that can handle the complexities of real-world tasks. \definecolor{Tablehead}{RGB}{55,65,81} \definecolor{Tablecolor}{RGB}{252,251,248} \definecolor{Tablecolor2}{RGB}{244,241,235} \definecolor{Tablegroup}{RGB}{236,232,224}